Demand Forecasting from Spatiotemporal Data with Graph Networks and Temporal-Guided Embedding: Introduction

-In this paper, we rethink the use of CNNs for modeling spatial features of a region from neighborhood.
-Convolution calculates different values according to the permutations of positions in a receptive field.
-For example, if a subway station is adjacent to the target region, a convolutional filter considers whether the subway station is in west or east to model local and spatial correlations.
-However, we claim that the neighbouring direction is not important, but the proximity of neighborhood is only enough to define spatial features of the target region from its neighborhood.
-That is, whether a region is adjacent to subway station is more important than where the subway station is in west or east to the region.
-We found that permutation-invariant operation, which does not model the directionality of neighborhood, improve forecasting results with smaller number of trainable parameters than convolution.
+\textbf{Permutation-Invariant Operation in Graph Networks} We show that permutation-invariant operation can be enough to extract spatial features of a region, both reducing the size of model and improving forecasting performances.
+Convolution calculates different values according to the locational permutations of regions in each receptive field in general.
+For example, when a subway station is adjacent to the target region, convolution consider the directionality of subway station (whether the subway station is in east or west from the region.
+However, permutation-invariant operation in graph networks considers only the proximity of the subway station (whether it is adjacent to the target region or not).

-We also postulate that the input of periods/seasons ago may not be the optimal way to digest temporally recurrent patterns, although it is common and effective way to model periodicity and seasonality.
-Choosing the right periodicity and seasonality is also an open question, and an exiting heuristic, such as (partial) autocorrelation function (ACF), is often time consuming.
-Previous approaches from seasonal ARIMA to recent deep learning models do not explicitly consider temporal contexts at each time, but only learn a predictive model for input of ordered-sequence.
-However, when a person understands time series and learns to predict, she or he does not only learn to match the input of days/weeks ago histories to make output.
-She or he learns and recognizes temporal contexts from time-of-day, day-of-week, and holiday information and explicitly understands temporal contexts such as weekday morning rush hours, holiday pattern, etc from training data.

-In this paper, we propose an efficient demand forecasting model framework (TGNet), which consists of graph networks with temporal-guided embedding.
-Graph networks extract spatiotemporal features of a region from its neighborhood and the features are permutation-invariant to positions of its neighborhood.
-Temporal-guided embedding learns temporal contexts directly from training data and is concatenated into input of model.
-TGNet is conditional autoregressive model on temporal contexts of target time.
-Experimental results show that TGNet has 20 times smaller number of trainable parameters than recent state-of-the-art model \cite{yao2018modeling} and improves forecasting performances on real-world datasets.

-Our paper is organized as follows. we introduce demand forecasting from spatiotemporal data in Section~\ref{2}.
-In Section \ref{3}, we propose our model, TGNet, which consists of graph networks with temporal-guided embedding.
-We present experimental results on real-world datasets in Section \ref{4}.
-Related work is reviewed in Section \ref{5}.
-We conclude and discuss about future work in Section \ref{6}.
+\textbf{Spatiotemporal Feature Extraction} For modeling spatiotemporal features in demand patterns, recent approaches extract spatial and temporal features separately \cite{yao2018deep,yao2018modeling}.
+After spatial features are extracted from demand pattern at each time, the extracted spatial features are used as the input of LSTM layer, which considers temporal dependencies between the spatial features in the order of time steps.
+Instead of these hierarchical feature extraction, we extract complex spatiotemporal features at the same time.